-The route, however, is steep, and narrow, and may not be the best Lauterbrunnen hikes for beginners (the downhill option better here).
+The route, however, is steep and narrow, and may not be the best hike for beginners (the downhill option is better here).

-Männlichen is one of the newer cable car routes to be included on the Jungfrau Travel Pass as a stop between Grindelwald, Wengen and Grund, and it is possible to just start at Männlichen Cable Car Stop for the final stretch known as The Männlichen Royal Walk.
+Männlichen is one of the newer cable car routes to be included on the Jungfrau Travel Pass as a stop between Grindelwald, Wengen, and Grund, and it’s possible to start at Männlichen Cable Car Stop for the final stretch known as The Männlichen Royal Walk.

 Contributed By: Allan Wilson – It’s Sometimes Sunny in Bangor.

-An easy but one of the most scenic hikes in the Lauterbrunnen Valley is the one from Mürren to Grutschalp.
+An easy but one of the most scenic hikes in the region is the one from Mürren to Grutschalp.